michael-jeulinl/Simple-Hybesis-Algorithms-Logger/README.md

     Simple-Hybesis-Algorithms-Build/Modules/Search/Testing/Debug/TestBinary.exe  (Win)
     ./Simple-Hybesis-Algorithms-Build/Modules/Search/Testing/Debug/TestBinary    (UNIX)

-# Current Algorithms - Data Structures Including Logs and Visualizations
+# Algorithms/Data Structures with Logs and Visualizations
 #### Search
 - **Binary Search:** Iteratively proceed a dichotomous search, within a sorted sequence, on the first occurrence of the key.

-# Others Algorithms - Data Structures core implementations
+# Other Algorithms/Data Structures core implementations
 #### Combinatory
 - **Combinations:** Compute all possible combinations of elements containing within the sequence.
 - **Intersection:** Compute the intersection of two sequences keeping duplicate keys distinct.